This is the second in the Whoa!Canada: Proportional Representation Series

 In Canada we don’t have one big federal election.
 What we actually have is hundreds of little ones.
 Each electoral district (riding) has its own election to determine who wins its seat in Parliament.

-Our FPTP is a “Single Member Plurality” system.
+The formal name for our FPTP voting system is “Single Member Plurality” system.
 That means there can only be one winner in any election, and to win, s/he only has to win more votes than any other candidate— a plurality.
 If our elections only had two candidates/parties, the winner would always have at least 50% of the vote +1.
+I think that was the original idea.
 But since the system allows for more than two candidates or parties, the winner that takes all doesn’t need to win an actual majority.

 Typical FPTP Outcomes